NeoKEX/Ghwk-ghwk/DEPLOYMENT_GUIDE.md

 - Verify the URL is correct (should start with `https://`)
 - Redeploy the API service after setting the variable

-### "IMGUR_CLIENT_ID not configured" Error
-- Ensure `IMGUR_CLIENT_ID` is set in worker service environment variables
-- Verify the Client ID is correct (copy-paste from Imgur)
-- Redeploy the worker service after setting the variable

 ### Timeout Errors (504)
 - **Normal behavior** on free tier for first request after sleeping